 What information is available?

 We publish this Business Rates information quarterly.
-The current information is dated 8th July 2021 and so the next update will be published in October 2021.
+The current information is dated 7th January 2022 and the next update will be published in April 2022.

 The following information is published in the 'Download' section at the foot of this page in both Excel and machine readable (.CSV) format: